Could you pay your bills if an illness or injury prevented you from working? Disability benefits can help.

 STD benefits are paid up to a maximum of 180 days.
 During this period of disability, benefits will be adjusted to take into account any other sources of income and state mandated benefits—making sure that your disability pay would not exceed 66.67% of your calculated benefit, as defined herein.

-The benefit will be 66.67% of your annual eligible earnings as of the date you become unable to work with a maximum benefit of $6,410 per week, which is equivalent to $500,000 of annual eligible earnings.
-This benefit will not be subject to taxes because the premiums are subject to tax.
+The benefit will be 66.67% of your annual eligible earnings as of the date you become unable to work.
+The benefit calculated on $500,000 or less in earnings will not be subject to taxes because the premiums are subject to tax.
+The benefit calculated on more than $500,000 will be subject to tax.

 Examples of Salary Continuation—Accident, Illness, and Maternity